-Faculty form to post a research opportunity for students, click here
+To post a research opportunity for students, click here.

 Submit Citations of Presented or Published Research by Students

-Faculty form to submit a citation of a CCU student's research, click here
+To submit a citation of a CCU student's research, click here.

 The Office for Undergraduate Research recognizes that the strength of a research institution is having faculty committed to scholarly development and inquiry across a range of fields.
 Be sure to take advantage of this resource to post research opportunities in your field.